 Buying Home With Seller Financing With Bad Credit

-This BLOG On Buying Home With Seller Financing Was UPDATED On June 19, 2017
+This BLOG On Buying Home With Seller Financing Was UPDATED And PUBLISHED On July 19th, 2020

-- Countless of homeowners lost their homes to foreclosure.
+- Countless homeowners lost their homes to foreclosure

-- For those who had a foreclosure have a minimum waiting period of 3 years from the date of the sheriff’s sale or the date when their names was transferred out of the deed of the home.
+- For those who had a foreclosure have a minimum waiting period of 3 years from the date of the sheriff’s sale or the date when their names were transferred out of the deed of the home

-- For those who are waiting out the wait period can purchase a home via seller financing.
+- For those who are waiting out the waiting period can purchase a home via seller financing

 Benefits Of Buying Home With Seller Financing

 The advantage for the seller to offer short term seller financing is that the seller probably can get a higher price for their home:

 - The seller of the home would act as a lender and will qualify the home buyer buying home with seller financing

 - The seller would probably want a larger down payment due to the risk they are taking